isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``load-balancing`` mode.

-If a server in the ``load-balancing`` state experiences communication issues with its partner (a heartbeat or lease update fail), the server transitions to the ``communication-recovery`` state.
+If a server in the ``load-balancing`` state experiences communication issues with its partner (a heartbeat or lease-update failure), the server transitions to the ``communication-recovery`` state.
 In this state, the server keeps responding to DHCP queries but does not send lease updates to the partner.
 The lease updates are queued until communication is re-established, to ensure that DHCP service remains available even in the event of the communication loss between the partners.
 There may appear to be communication loss when either one of the servers has terminated, or when both servers remain available but cannot communicate with each other.
 In the former case, the surviving server will follow the normal procedure and should eventually transition to the ``partner-down`` state.
 In the latter case, both servers should transition to